sverhees/master_villages/README.md

 * **republic** - republic where the language is spoken
 * **region** - administrative district to which the village belongs (still mostly empty)
 * **elevation** - altitude of the village (approximately)
+* **kutans** - whether the village is a relatively new settlement in the north of Dagestan or not

 #### Metadata